Circumnavigation of Iceland: Jun 01—12, 2017

 Active seabird colonies assault one’s senses with sound and spectacle unique in the natural world, and Iceland offers some of the finest.
 The excitement of a North Atlantic seabird cliff, combined with an understanding of regional geologic processes, underscores the joy of cruising the wild coasts of Iceland and surrounding islets.

 Cruising aboard the luxurious Ocean Diamond, a 175-passenger stabilized adventure cruise ship, we will enjoy the wide diversity of North Atlantic birding as we travel Iceland’s wild uplands, lakes, cliffside seabird colonies, and nearshore waters.
-Specialties such as White-tailed Eagle and Gyrfalcon are resident, although widely dispersed, while European Oystercatcher, Eurasian Golden-Plover, Common Redshank, and Black-tailed Godwit are shorebirds likely encountered on our overland expeditions.
-Mývatn Lake in the north is a renowned waterfowl-viewing venue where alluring species such as Whooper Swan, Barnacle Goose, Tufted Duck, and Barrow’s Goldeneye occur among other breeding birds.
-Great Skua and jaegers compete with Northern Fulmars and Northern Gannets for our attention at sea, and we’ll scan for European Storm-Petrel, Razorbill, and other alcids while Iceland Gull and European Herring Gull are expected among the more common Lesser Black-backed and Black-headed gulls.
-Ashore, meanwhile, White Wagtail, Meadow Pipit, Redwing, and Snow Bunting are common.
+Specialties such as White-tailed Eagle and Gyrfalcon are resident, although not often seen, while European Oystercatcher, Eurasian Golden-Plover, Common Redshank, and Black-tailed Godwit are shorebirds likely encountered on our overland expeditions.
+Mývatn Lake in the north is a renowned waterfowl-viewing venue where alluring species such as Whooper Swan, Eurasian Wigeon, Tufted and Harlequin ducks, and Barrow’s Goldeneye occur among other breeding birds.
+Great Skua and jaegers compete with Northern Fulmars and Northern Gannets for our attention at sea, and we’ll scan for European Storm-Petrel and Manx Shearwater while Iceland Gull and European Herring Gull are expected among the more common Glaucous, Lesser Black-backed, and Black-headed gulls.
+Ashore, meanwhile, White Wagtail, Meadow Pipit, Redwing, and Snow Bunting are typical.

 WEBINAR: With Victor Emanuel & Barry Lyon, October 5, 2017